Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: Introduction

 \section{Introduction}

-Ultrasound is a fundamental medical imaging modality due to its real-time, radiation-free, and cost-effective advantages.
-Blood flow imaging is one of the most featured functions in ultrasound.
-Since microvasculature and hemodynamics are important indicators for the diagnosis and assessment of many diseases, ultrasound microvascular imaging, including ultrasound localization microscopy (ULM), has emerged as a powerful method for visualizing and quantifying microvasculature in various laboratory and clinical applications~\cite{8396283, Yi2022ARO}.
+Ultrasound is a fundamental medical imaging modality in clinical routine.
+Blood flow imaging is one of the most representative functions of ultrasound.
+Since microvasculature and hemodynamics are important indicators for the diagnosis and assessment of many diseases, ultrasound microvascular imaging, including ultrasound localization microscopy (ULM), has emerged as a powerful tool for visualizing and quantifying microvasculature in various laboratory and clinical applications~\cite{8396283, Yi2022ARO}.

-Ultrafast beamforming, spatiotemporal clutter filtering, and denoising technologies facilitate the developments of ultrasound microvascular imaging~\cite{kou2024high, demene2015spatiotemporal, 9732976}.
-Clutter filtering is the key to discriminating microvessels and tissues from the raw ultrasonic sequence.
-The success of clutter filtering highly relies on feature modeling of the tissue and blood flow signals.
-Currently, microvascular imaging employs singular value decomposition (SVD) and robust principal component analysis (rPCA) to leverage spatial and temporal coherence of tissue and blood flow signals for high-sensitivity filtering.
-SVD-based methods assume that tissue and blood flow occupy different subspaces when the raw ultrasonic sequence is stacked into a Casorati matrix.
+Ultrafast beamforming, clutter filtering, and denoising technologies facilitate the development of ultrasound microvascular imaging~\cite{kou2024high, demene2015spatiotemporal, 9732976}.
+Clutter filtering is the key to separating microvessels and tissues from the raw ultrasonic sequence.
+Current studies mainly employ singular value decomposition (SVD) or robust principal component analysis (rPCA) to build the clutter filters.
+SVD-based filters assume that tissue and blood flow occupy different subspaces when the raw ultrasonic sequence is stacked into a Casorati matrix.
 The key step is to threshold the singular values of tissue and noise and recover the subspace of blood flow~\cite{demene2015spatiotemporal}.
 SVD has been the most popular approach for microvascular imaging.
-However, the performance of SVD clutter filtering is determined by elaborately fine-tuning the singular values of blood flow. rPCA-based methods leverage the low rankness of tissue and the sparsity of blood flow in the raw ultrasonic sequence and transfer clutter filtering into a problem of low-rank and sparse decomposition~\cite{bayat2018concurrent}.
+However, implementing SVD clutter filtering requires elaborate fine-tuning of thresholds.
+On the other hand, rPCA-based filters leverage the low-rankness of tissue and the sparsity of blood flow and transfer clutter filtering into low-rank and sparse decomposition~\cite{bayat2018concurrent}.
 Since the original form of rPCA is NP-hard, various relaxation strategies for the low-rankness and sparsity terms have been proposed.
-Nevertheless, the rPCA-based methods are sensitive to the hyperparameters, which also require elaborate fine-tuning.
-In addition, the time efficiency is limited by the iterative calculations for convergence.
+Nevertheless, rPCA-based filters are sensitive to hyperparameters.
+In addition, time efficiency is limited by the iterative calculations for convergence.